Press "Enter" to skip to content

 Hometown: Omaha, Nebraska

 Biography: Dr. Sarah Bass is a Professor in the Department of Social and Behavioral Sciences in the College of Public Health and Director of the Risk Communication Laboratory at Temple University.
-Her over twenty-five years of experience focuses on health and risk communication and how public health messages are crafted for audiences.
+Her over thirty years of experience focuses on health and risk communication and how public health messages are crafted for audiences.
 With expertise in health literacy, message development, and working with underserved and vulnerable populations, she is using new technologies to develop, target and test messages for their impact on patient/public self-efficacy, behavior intention, and behavior.
-Use of these technologies is are then applied to community or clinical-based interventions using mHealth, the Internet and other communication channel strategies.
-She has conducted research on a variety of public health topics, with emphasis on cancer, infectious diseases (HIV/AIDS, HCV, smallpox, SARS-CoV-2), and emergency preparedness.
+Use of these technologies is then applied to community or clinical-based interventions using mHealth, eHealth, social media and other communication channel strategies.
+She has conducted research on a variety of public health topics, with emphasis on cancer, infectious diseases (HIV, HPV, HCV, smallpox, SARS-CoV-2), and emergency preparedness.
 With a background in communication, she has also been a state spokesperson and worked in developing state-wide media campaigns around HIV/AIDS early in the pandemic.
 She has provided training in risk and crisis communication and is widely published in the area of health and risk communication.
-She has been funded by NIH (NCI, NIBIB, NIMH, NIDA), the CDC, organizations (American Cancer Society, American Diabetes Association), international NGOs (Global Alliance to Achieve Nutrition) state and local governments (PADOH, Phila DPH), and industry (Gilead, Merck).
-She has been named the 2021 winner of the American Public Health Association’s Everett M. Rogers Award, a national honor for outstanding contribution to public health communication
+She was named the 2021 winner of the American Public Health Association’s Everett M. Rogers Award, a national honor for outstanding contribution to public health communication.

 Research Coordinator: